What is damping?

 ♦ Viscoelasticity (for viscoelastic materials)

 Some models do not have any dissipation sources (an example is a linear system with chattering contact, such as a pipeline in a seismic event).
-In such cases it is often desirable to introduce some general damping.
+In such cases, it is often desirable to introduce some general damping.
 Abaqus provides Rayleigh damping for this purpose.
-It provides a convenient abstraction to damp lower (mass-dependent) and higher (stiffness-dependent) frequency range behavior.
+It provides a convenient abstraction to damp lower (mass-dependent) and higher (stiffness-dependent) frequency range behavior. (material damping)

 In Rayleigh model, damping is linearly proportional to mass M and stiffness K matrices.
 A damping matrix C is added to the system.
 We define C as: